-- Each booth should illustrate or demonstrate a phase of work which is being practiced by club members within the club represented. - 2.
-Exhibit material shall have been made or grown by club members this year. - Articles belonging to individuals are to bear the name of the club member in an inconspicuous place.
-Articles or products within the booth can be exhibited also in the individual classes. - 4.
-Basis of Award:
+- 2. Each booth should illustrate or demonstrate a phase of work which is being practiced by club members within the club represented. - 3.
+Creative use of the current year's Fair theme is encouraged. - 4.
+Exhibit material shall have been made or grown by club members this year. - Articles belonging to individuals are to bear the name of 5. the club member in an inconspicuous place.
+Articles or products within the booth can be exhibited also in the individual classes. - Basis of Award: 6.